michmich112/teleporter/README.md

 Note: must have set your desk's position beforehand using the `setDesk()` function.
 ```
 /**
- * teleport to your desk's positition
+ * teleport to your desk's position
  */
 desk()
 ```